Skip to main content

 Cannabis can interact with mental health in a number of ways, and its therapeutic properties can be harnessed by healthcare professionals and utilised safely in medical cannabis treatment plans.

-When prescribed in a controlled manner in a clinical setting such as here at Releaf, patients have a clinical touchpoint with a Consultant so that, should their mental health deteriorate whilst in receipt of a prescription, their condition may be expertly managed without undue delay.“
+"Many patients have reported that medical cannabis may provide excellent mood uplifting effects, while at the same time reducing the crippling effects of anxiety.
+When prescribed in a controlled manner in a clinical setting such as here at Releaf, patients have a clinical touchpoint with a Consultant so that, should their mental health change whilst in receipt of a prescription, their condition may be expertly managed without undue delay."

 Medical cannabis and anxiety